The Attorney-General's Department encourages and supports dispute management within Australian Government agencies.

 Attorney-General's Department Dispute Management Plan

-The National Alternative Dispute Resolution Advisory Council (NADRAC) previously developed a guide to help agencies develop dispute management plans, which can be accessed on our NADRAC publications page.
+The former National Alternative Dispute Resolution Advisory Council (NADRAC) previously developed a guide to help agencies develop dispute management plans, which can be accessed on our NADRAC publications page.

 The Attorney-General's Department has developed its own Dispute Management Plan, consistent with this guide.
 The department's plan describes ways of doing our work that can help us to prevent and manage disputes and avoid some matters unnecessarily escalating into formal legal disputes.
 The plan presents a recommended approach to dispute management organised around three objectives to:

 - identify and manage complaints early